Potato Shaders 1.21, 1.21.4, 1.21.3 → 1.20

 Potato shaders compared to Minecraft vanilla (before)Potato shaders compared to Minecraft vanilla (after)

-How to install the Potato Shaders
+How To Install Potato Shaders

 1. Download the Potato shaders for Minecraft from the file section below.
 Pick the file that matches your Minecraft edition and version.